shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 * A [rimmed baking sheet](https://amzn.to/3hI9bV5)
 * A [wire rack](https://amzn.to/3rbDczw)
 * A [cast-iron skillet](https://amzn.to/3BbJZ0D) or [stainless-steel skillet](https://amzn.to/3xJ7oEN)

-Ca
+#### Can I bake the tofu instead?

+I prefer pan-frying the tofu, but it can be easy and more time-efficient to bake it instead.
+When baking, line the tofu on a prepared baking sheet.
+Preheat the oven at 400 degrees and bake for 25-30 minutes until they've reached desired crispness.

+#### Can I make it in the air-fryer?

+You will need to work in batches.
+Arrange the tofu in a single layer in the air fryer basket, and cook at 400 degrees for about 5 minutes.
+Flip the tofu pieces, and then cook for another 5 minutes.
+Repeat this process until all the tofu has had an opportunity to be cooked.

-#### Is crispy sesame tofu vegetarian?
+#### Is sesame tofu vegetarian?
 Is it vegan?

-This dish is vegetarian and vegan-friendly.
+This recipe is vegetarian and vegan-friendly.

+#### How can I store the leftovers?

+I don't recommend freezing the tofu after being cooked, but you can easily store the leftovers in a covered container in your fridge.
+The tofu will keep for 3-4 days.
+When you're ready to eat, re-warm them in the microwave for 1-2 minutes.
+You could also use this tofu for quick and simple meal prep.

 ### INSTRUCTIONS: STEP-BY-STEP

 For the Dressing:

-In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar; do this until the sugar completely dissolves.
+1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar; do this until the sugar completely dissolves.
 Slowly pour in the sesame oil and whisk until the dressing becomes creamy.
 Set aside.

 {{< figure src="/images/cst1.jpg" class="instructionFigure">}}